Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 What’s the best VPN to prevent DDoS attacks?

-If you’re worried that your public IP address might be used in a DDoS attack, you can rely on a trustworthy VPN service such as Private Internet Access.
+If you’re worried that your public IP address might be used in a DDoS attack, you can rely on a trustworthy service such as Private Internet Access.

 PIA is brought to you by Kape Technologies and provides you with a wide range of security and privacy features, a large network of servers, and malware-blocking capabilities, not to mention the 24/7 customer support.

 Private Internet AccessWant the best DDoS protection a VPN can offer?
 PIA has got you covered.

 If you want the optimal amount of DDoS protection from PIA, you might want to keep the VPN always on, regardless of your online activity of choice.

 More so, make sure to enable the kill switch.
 Doing so will prevent your PC from re-establishing the default, insecure connection whenever your secureconnection drops.

 VPN can prevent DDoS attacks most of the time

 All things considered, it’s easy to fend off DoS and DDoS attacks with a , just as long as you remember that don’t actually block the attack.

 Instead, they cloak your IP so that the attacker won’t be able to pinpoint you in a sea of IP addresses and use your address as a target for their attacks.